@azerum/ts-csp

 More precisely, after close:

-Unlike in Go, this method is safe to call multiple times (idempotent)
+Unlike in Go, this method is idempotent

 write: (value: T) => Promise<void>